 Similar to kissing, foreplay falls by the wayside the longer you stay together.
 Many people we talk to, both men and women, don’t much subscribe to the idea of foreplay altogether.
 It’s all about the main event for them.

 But what you do right before intercourse (and right after it as well) is what actually determines how sexually satisfied you feel about the sexual experience.
 That has been demonstrated by numerous studies.
 And who are we to argue with science?

-Here is The V. Club’s daily prescription for happy lasting love:
+Here is our daily prescription for happy lasting love: